-Period (Year) Activity 2008 During a regional exploration campaign, three resistivity targets were drilled leading to the discovery of the Phoenix deposit.
+Period (Year) Activity 1978-Present The area was previously explored by AGIP and SMDC (Cameco).
+Since 1978, several airborne and ground geophysical surveys have defined 152 km of conductor strike length in 14 conductive zones.
+1986-1988 AGIP, SMDC, and Cameco drilled a total of 192 drill holes encountering sub-economic uranium mineralization in the M Zone (1986), O Zone (1986), and K Zone (1988).
+Rare earth element mineralization was also discovered in the MAW Zone (1982).
+2004 Denison assumed operatorship in late 2004 and initially focused on exploration drilling on the western side of the quartzite ridge (west side of the property) intersecting sub-economic uranium mineralization.
+2008 During a regional exploration campaign, three resistivity targets were drilled leading to the discovery of the Phoenix deposit.
 2008-2014 During this period, drilling predominantly focused on delineation of the Phoenix deposit.
 2014-2017 Exploration drilling at K North in early 2014 resulted in the discovery of the Gryphon deposit.
 Delineation drilling of the Gryphon deposit was undertaken throughout this period.
 A Preliminary Economic Assessment was completed for the Project in early 2016.
-2018-Present A Pre-Feasibility Study was completed for the Project in late 2018.
+2018-PFS A Pre-Feasibility Study was completed for the Project in late 2018.
 Exploration drilling undertaken on regional targets.
+Post-PFS: 2019 Initial field program was completed within the Phoenix orebody evaluating the ISR mining method.
+Post-PFS: 2020 Further field programs were completed within the Phoenix orebody.
+In addition, exploration drilling along the K West conductive trend in late 2020 resulted in the discovery of new high-grade unconformity hosted uranium mineralization.
+Additional delineation drilling completed in areas of lower confidence surrounding the defined extents of the current Phoenix resource model.